Miss America turns 100. Will she last another 100 years?

 She said the event has been at “the center of social issues” over the past 100 years, noting winners have taken on causes including HIV/AIDS awareness and the scourge of opioid abuse.
 But Mifflin notes the modernization of the competition has happened “well behind the broader culture in terms of women’s progress.”

-It wasn’t until 2018 that the judging on physical appearance was eliminated, with the help of former Miss America Gretchen Carlson, who ended up having to step down as board chair.
+It wasn’t until 2018 that the judging on physical appearance was eliminated, with the help of Miss America 1989 Gretchen Carlson.

 “I say in the book that it’s always been in dialogue with feminism, but behind feminism,” Mifflin said of the Miss America competition.
 “So it always seems like it’s trying to catch up."

-Note: This story has been corrected to reflect that Gretchen Carlson stepped down as Miss America chair of her own accord in 2019, and did not have to resign.